-

 University

-Many entrepreneurs go to uni to study a business degree.
+Many entrepreneurs go to university to study a business degree.
 This can be a bachelor of business, business administration or business studies.
 Some universities offer degrees specifically in entrepreneurship.

 There are also plenty of short courses you can take to become a successful entrepreneur.
 Many universities, such as University College London, run one to six-week courses specifically for budding entrepreneurs.
 There are also plenty of free online courses, too.

-You can check out organisations like Shell liveWIRE or the Prince's Trust that offer advice and funding to young people looking to start a business.
+You can check out organisations like the Prince's Trust that offer advice and funding to young people looking to start a business.

 It can also be helpful to have qualifications relating the industry you want to start your business in.
 Say if you wanted to start a restaurant, it would be helpful to have qualifications in hospitality or food and nutrition.